kingkampala/alx-system_engineering-devops/0x00-shell_basics/README.md

-Commands in scripts and their functions, will update later.
+Commands in scripts and their functions, will update later